AmuthaGanga/Microservices/README.md

 # Microservices
-A basic project with Microservices
+A basic project with Microservices - implemented with Naming Registry, API Gateway with Basic Authentication.